xedla/algormeter/README.md

 Instruction like
 > counter.up('lb<0', cls='qp')

-is used in order to count events in code, summerized in statistics at the end of experiment as a column, available in dataframe returned by call to algorMeter and in final csv.
+is used to count events in code, summerized in statistics at the end of experiment as a column, available in dataframe returned by call to algorMeter and in final csv.
 For the code above a column with count of counter.up calls and head 'qp.lb>0' is produced.
 Also are automatically available columns '# f1', '# f2', '# gf1', '# gf1' with effective calls to f1, f2, gf1, gf2